-- A combination that totals four in a 24-month period.
+- A combination that totals four in a 24-month period

 Each subsequent violation or preventable accident results in a suspension of driving privileges for 30 days.

-A state not having a points schedule doesn’t change your car insurance provider’s ability to rate you on traffic violations or accidents, which is what they really look at on your driving record, not the points.
+A state not having a points schedule doesn’t change your car insurance provider’s ability to rate you on traffic violations or accidents, which is what they look at on your driving record, not the points.

 In general, auto insurers don’t put much stock into DMV point schedules because car insurance companies have their own insurance points system.

 Your insurance company will assign its own value (point) to traffic violations and accidents.
-Like DMV points, the major violations are given a higher amount of points.
+Like DMV points, major violations are given a higher amount of points.
 The more insurance points you have, the more likely you’ll pay higher rates.